 Getting to the roots

 Circadian rhythms refer to the physiological patterns that naturally occur on a 24 hour cycle.
-These rhythms direct a variety of bodily functions like body temperature, metabolism, hormone release, and sleeping/waking.
-Internal cues, like biological clocks, and environmental cues, like light, help to regulate these patterns.
+These rhythms direct a variety of bodily functions like body temperature, metabolism, hormone release, and sleep-wake cycles.
+Internal cues (e.g., biological clocks) and environmental cues (e.g., light) help to regulate these patterns, as well as various regions within the brain (e.g., the thalamo-cortical loop).

 Neurons in other parts of the hypothalamus also deliver messages to the brainstem, inhibiting activity related to wakefulness and supporting the body’s ability to transition into sleep.
 Both the hypothalamus and brainstem are involved in the production of GABA, a necessary neurotransmitter for rest and relaxation.
 Other chemicals, like adenosine, that tell the body it’s time for sleep are released by the basal forebrain.
-Activity in these areas and other various brain regions are supposed to change while an individual is asleep.
-However, for individuals with sleep disorders, the cortical activity described is altered in some way, making it more difficult to get rest, even when tired.
+Individuals with sleep disorders often show alterations in activity within the cortical activity described, making it more difficult to fall asleep, stay asleep, and/or enter into a deep, rejuvinating sleep.
+It can impair their waking state, as well, leading to fatigue, grogginess, and brain fog throughout the day.

 How we can help

-At NeuroGrove, the first step of any treatment package is a comprehensive assessment that includes QEEG brain mapping, LORETA 3D neuroimaging, various testing, and a thorough discussion of symptoms and goals.
-This allows us to assess for the cortical, neurocognitive, and physiological patterns most commonly associated with difficulties sleeping.
-From there, both neurofeedback and neurostimulation can be used to help balance out brain activity, improve communication between different regions, and train the brain to better support the smooth operation of processes necessary for rest.
-We also have remote neurofeedback options that would allow you to train your brain at home before bed!
+Not all sleep issues are alike, and they can arise from various different underlying roots in the brain.
+Therefore, the first step would be to complete a comprehensive assessment that includes QEEG brain mapping, LORETA 3D neuroimaging, a psychosocial assessment, and a thorough discussion of symptoms and goals.
+This allows us to assess for the cortical, neurocognitive, psychological, and physiological patterns most commonly associated with sleep difficulties.
+From there, both neurofeedback and neurostimulation can be used to help balance out brain activity, improve communication between different regions, balance neurotransmitters, and train the brain toward healthier brain processes that promote quality sleep.
+We also have remote neurofeedback options that would allow you to train your brain at home right before bed!

 Biofeedback, movement therapy, and mindfulness training are also great tools for gaining more control over the nervous system and physiological responses like heart rate, breathing, and muscle tension.
-Personalized nutritional and wellness coaching can help address any dietary factors related to sleep, while functional medicine testing can help reveal some of the root causes contributing to your sleep troubles.
+Personalized nutritional and wellness coaching can help address any dietary factors related to sleep, while functional medicine testing can help reveal any other contributing factors to your sleep troubles.
+Neuropeptides and nootropics can also be used to heal the brain from sleep deprivation, boost mental energy, and improve overall brain function.
 Furthermore, we will provide extensive education and support to help you develop healthy sleep behaviors and hack your circadian rhythms.
 Whichever services you choose to engage with, we will work collaboratively with you to address your goals from an integrative lens so you can optimize your brain and maximize your potential!

 What the research says